vpayno/exercism-workspace/go/prime-factors/prime-doc.md

 import "prime"
 ```

-Package prime computes the prime factors of a given natural number\.
+Package prime computes the prime factors of a given natural number.

 ## Index